nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 #### Aggregate Migrated to Prefix

 The `ipam.Aggregate` model has been removed and all existing Aggregates will be migrated to `ipam.Prefix` records with their `type` set to "Container".
 The `Aggregate.date_added` field will be migrated to `Prefix.date_allocated` and changed from a Date field to a DateTime field with the time set to `00:00` UTC. `Aggregate.tenant`, `Aggregate.rir` and `Aggregate.description` will be migrated over to the equivalent fields on the new `Prefix`.
-ObjectChanges, Tags, Notes, Permissions, Custom Fields, Computed Fields and Relationships will be migrated to relate to the new `Prefix` as well.
+ObjectChanges, Tags, Notes, Permissions, Custom Fields, Custom Links, Computed Fields and Relationships will be migrated to relate to the new `Prefix` as well.

 If a `Prefix` already exists with the same network and prefix length as a previous `Aggregate`, the `rir` and `date_added` fields will be copied to the `rir` and `date_allocated` fields on the existing Prefix object.
 Messages will be output during migration (`nautobot-server migrate` or `nautobot-server post_upgrade`) if the `tenant`, `description` or `type` fields need to be manually migrated.